mikeperry-tor/vanguards/README_SECURITY.md

    fixed).
 4. **Confirm** that you are running a specific onion service address, if you are running a specific service that is of interest to them.
+5. **Suspect** that run a particular service, if access is infrequent.
+6. **Suspect** when your client accesses a particular service, if other client activity is low.

 For capability #1, local adversaries can **determine** that you are running Tor because the list of Tor relays is public, and connections to them are obvious.